JustRomeo/Escape-From-Zombieland/README.md

 <br/>

 >/!\\ WARNING /!\\
->For the moment the inventory is visible but only 2 items are usable.
+>For the moment the inventory is visible but only 3 items are usable.
->Extinguisher & Healer Pack
+>Extinguisher, Axe & Healer Pack

 ### Sounds:
 They're sounds in the game, when the player shot, take damage and pick up items